 SARASOTA, Fla.
-(WWSB) - It’s been nearly two months since the City of Sarasota rolled out paid parking in Downtown Sarasota.
-Already - the City said it’s generated nearly $100,000.
-So- what do you think about them?
+(WWSB) - It’s been nearly two months since the City of Sarasota rolled out paid parking in Downtown Sarasota and the city says it’s already generated nearly $100,000.
+But what does the public think?

 First things first, how do you work the new meters?
 If the screen is dark when you walk up, just hit the green activate button.
 Then you’ll hit “Tap to Start Purchase" and make sure you have your license plate number because it’ll ask you for it.

 When you type it in, press “OK” and it will verify the status.
 Then it’ll ask you how much time you need and for every 10 minutes, it’s 25 cents, which equals $1.50 an hour.
 Next, the machine will ask you for payment.
 You can pay with quarters, a credit card or the Park Mobile App.

 Lastly, make sure you press ‘OK’ until you see the transaction through.

 Friday, several people in Downtown Sarasota walked away with the sale still pending.

 “What do you think of paid parking downtown?"
 ABC7 asked a downtown patron named Michael Tran.
 "It’s great!” he exclaimed.

 Tran said he comes downtown once a week, but doesn’t mind the relatively new paid parking program.

 “I normally use the app, which is really easy, because you can store your [license] plates in there, you can store your credit cards in there,” Tran said.

 From the people ABC7 spoke with Friday, that was the unpopular opinion.